imaustink/shopify-login/readme.md

 Say you want to write a program that imports order comments, programatically create gift cards and discounts without Plus or automate just about any task in the Shopify admin panel, this is a good starting point.

 ## How?
-This module will take care of the authentication handshake for you, just call ```.authenticate(user, callback)``` and it will give you back an instance of request with a cookie jar containing the logged in session already setup as the first argument, from there you can just make HTTP calls to Shopify.
-Some calls will require an authenticity_token and/or csfr_token, third argument is an object containing those tokens.
+This module will take care of the authentication handshake for you, just call ```.authenticate(user, callback)``` and it will give you back an instance of request with a cookie jar containing the logged in session already setup as the second argument of the callback, from there you can just make HTTP calls to Shopify.
+Some calls will require an authenticity_token and/or csfr_token, the third argument of the callback is an object containing those tokens.
 ``` javascript
 const ShopifyLogin = require('shopify-login');
 // Init ShopifyLogin